27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 11. Elmendorf Lake Park – Commerce St

-Elmendorf Lake Park is built around a freshwater lake used for recreational purposes.
+Elmendorf Lake Park is built around a freshwater lake and is used for recreational purposes.
 The park allows only bank fishing on the lake, and a specialized pier is also built around the lake for fishing purposes.
-Apart from this is a play area, walking trails, bridges, and restrooms.
+In addition, there is a play area, walking trails, bridges, and restrooms.
 Catfish are the major fish species found here.

-The 30-acre wide area of St. Mary’s Elmendorf Lake Park is beautifully renovated by the San Antonio authority and decorated with flowering trees, picnic areas, swimming pools, and walking and biking trails.
+The 30-acre-wide area of St. Mary’s Elmendorf Lake Park, which the San Antonio authority beautifully renovated, is decorated with flowering trees, picnic areas, swimming pools, and walking and biking trails.

-Alcohol is prohibited inside the park premises, and Kayaking is permitted on the lake.
-Catfish are found here in abundance.
+Alcohol is prohibited inside the park premises, but Kayaking is permitted on the lake.
+Catfish are abundant here.

 • Entry fee: Free.